 Office: 489 Education; 313-577-1601

-Undergraduate Advising: Fawne Allossery, Ebony Green, Chelsea Smith, Cassandra Tackett, Kurt Troutman
+Undergraduate Advising: Fawne Allossery, Shawntae Harris Mintline, Kurt Troutman

 Purposes of the Division

-Academic Services also provides pre-admission advising to students interested in graduate programs.
-Graduate advisors provide guidance with program selection, satisfaction of admission requirements and completion of the graduate admission application.
+Academic Services provides pre-admission advising to students interested in graduate programs.
+Graduate advisors provide guidance with program selection, the satisfaction of admission requirements and completion of the graduate admission application.

 Degree and certificate audits for graduation.

-Recommendations to the Michigan Department of Education for certification and licensure.
+Recommendations to the Michigan Department of Education for certification and licensure (see the Certification section below).

 Plans of work for teaching endorsements in the core subject areas.